maivincent/arribachocolat/_i18n/en/_posts/2024-04-14-kixocolatl-72-criolloblanco.md

 ---
 layout: post
-title:  "Ki'Xocolatl - 72% Bitter Chocolate (White Criollo)"
+title: Ki'Xocolatl - 72% Bitter Chocolate (White Criollo)
 tags: [Dark, Pure, Mexico]
 categories: [Ki'Xocolatl]
 ---

 During a trip to the Yucatan, I couldn't resist.
 The Yucatan is where the Maya used cacao as currency and sacred fruit.
 Mexico is where Europeans discovered and transformed cacao into the chocolate we know.